 In our hands, using iETEC-1333 as downloaded from BiGG14, it could not grow on 3-Phospho-D-glycerate in aerobic conditions and couldn’t grow on adenine, ethanol or hypoxanthine in anaerobic conditions.
 Also, it could not grow on arginine, glycine, ethanolamine, lactate and malate in anaerobic conditions except if the uptake of the respective carbon source is increased to -1000 mmol/gDW (cf. -20 mmol/gDW which is the default used for testing).
 However, increasing uptake for the same carbon sources for iAM-Vc960 or the co-infection model did not enable their growth under similar conditions.

-In silico simulations of the growth of iETEC1333 and iAM-Vc960 in a shared environment, iCo-Culutre2993
+In silico simulations of the growth of iETEC1333 and iAM-Vc960 in a shared environment, iVc-ETEC_2293